verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

    $ kubectl --kubeconfig $KUBECONFIG_MANAGED1 --context $KUBECONTEXT_MANAGED1 \
        apply -f register_new.yaml

-   # Once the command succeeds, you may delete the register_new.yaml file
+   # After the command succeeds, you may delete the register_new.yaml file
    $ rm register_new.yaml
    ```
 3. On the admin cluster, run `kubectl patch clusters.management.cattle.io` to trigger redeployment of the Rancher agent